openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 + CAFFE GOOGLENET DETECTION (WITH FEED FORWARD REGION) TASK
 ```

-Running this pipeline will result in Caffe tracks that contain detections where there was MOG motion.
-Each detection in each track will have a Caffe classification.
+Running this pipeline will result in OpenCV DNN tracks that contain detections where there was MOG motion.
+Each detection in each track will have an OpenCV DNN `CLASSIFICATION` entry.
 Each track has a 1-to-1 correspondence with a MOG motion track.

 Refer to `runMogThenCaffeFeedForwardExactRegionTest()` in the [`TestSystemOnDiff`](https://github.com/openmpf/openmpf/blob/master/trunk/mpf-system-tests/src/test/java/org/mitre/mpf/mst/TestSystemOnDiff.java) class for a system test that demonstrates this behavior.
 Refer to `runMogThenCaffeFeedForwardSupersetRegionTest()` in that class for a system test that uses `SUPERSET_REGION` instead.
 Refer to `runMogThenCaffeFeedForwardFullFrameTest()` for a system test that uses `FRAME` instead.